Explore the list of questions in the menu to the left. Here you can troubleshoot solutions to commonly asked questions.

 Explanation: This problem occurs because, in many programs like Excel, csv files are not saved using UTF-8 encoding by default.
 This means that these files don’t save special characters in a way that can be universally understood and recognised.
 When they are uploaded to Gorilla, because the special characters aren’t readable, they are instead replaced with the diamond with a question mark symbol which looks like this: �.

-Solution: The way to resolve this is to save your csv file as a XLSX or ODS file, or as an 'CSV UTF-8 (Comma delimited)' compliant one.
+Solution: The way to resolve this is to save your csv file as a XLSX or ODS file, or as a 'CSV UTF-8 (Comma delimited)' compliant one.

 Steps: